New plan to return killer whale Lolita to Puget Sound carries big risk

 WHY BRING TOKI HOME?

 Lolita, now 57, spent decades performing.
 Last year the Miami Seaquarium announced it would no longer feature her under an agreement with regulators.
-The 5,000-pound animal lives in a tank that measures 80 feet by 35 feet, and is 20 feet deep.
+The 5,000-pound (2,267-kilogram) animal lives in a tank 80 feet by 35 feet (24 meters by 11 meters) and 20 feet (6 meters) deep.

 Whales are intelligent, social creatures, and activists have long dreamed of returning Tokitae to her family.